falox/gym-adserver/README.md

 The overall CTR increases over time, since the agent learns the best actions.

-The "Actual CTR" is the probability for an ad to be clicked and it's known only by the environment.
+The "Actual CTR" is the probability for an ad to be clicked and it's known by the environment only.
 The "Observed CTR" is an estimate calculated by the agent and, with time, comes close to the actual.

 The most performant ads will receive more impressions.